Vincent Schiavelli: Career

 His first television role came in 1972 as Peter Panama in The Corner Bar, the first sustained portrayal of a gay character on American television.
 His other television credits include The Moneychangers, Buffy the Vampire Slayer, WKRP in Cincinnati, Benson, and Taxi as the priest who marries Latka and Simka.
 He appeared in the Star Trek: The Next Generation episode "The Arsenal of Freedom" as a holographic salesman, on Miami Vice as a research scientist who conspires to steal a top-secret prototype weapon from his employer, and in an uncredited role in an episode of Punky Brewster.
 In 1987 he appeared as Lyle, a gangster, in the MacGyver season 2 episode "Soft Touch".
 In Highlander: The Series, he played Leo Atkins, a homeless Vietnam War veteran accused of murder, in the Season 1 episode "Innocent Man".
 In The X-Files, he played Lanny, a man with an underdeveloped conjoined twin in the Season 2 episode "Humbug".

 Schiavelli was honorary co-chair of the National Marfan Foundation, an organization that serves those affected by Marfan syndrome, a condition that Schiavelli had.

 Schiavelli also performed in a few video games, including Emperor: Battle for Dune (as Harkonnen Mentat Yanich Kobal) and as Dr. Hellman in the video game Corpse Killer.

 Personal life

 Schiavelli was married twice.
 He and his first wife, actress Allyce Beasley, were married from 1985 to 1988.
 They appeared together in an episode of Moonlighting, Beasley's television series.
 They had one son, composer Andrea Schiavelli.
 Vincent Schiavelli then married harpist Carol Sue Mukhalian on October 23, 1992.
 They remained married until his death.

+Schiavelli was also a food and cookbook writer.